sircharlo/meeting-media-manager/CONTRIBUTING.md

 ### Release Procedure

 To release a new version of the application, you first create a draft release on GitHub.
-Then, you can change the [package.json](package.json) version to the desired version and commit the changes.
+Then, you can change the [package.json](package.json) version to the desired version and commit the changes with the message `chore(release): vx.x.x` (e.g. `chore(release): v22.9.0`).
 Then, the build/release workflow will be executed and will fill the release draft with the new artifacts.
 After that, you can add a description of the release (features, bug fixes, etc.) and publish it.

 ### Run documentation website locally